KenKundert/avendesora/README.rst

 get_account:

     Accesses a particular account.
 Takes a string for the account name or alias.
-    Optionally takes a second string that is used as an additional seed.
+    Optionally takes a second string that is used as an additional seed (see:
+    `avendesora help misdirection`).

 get_value: